Rolling out PLAY NYC, hands-free play for the street.

 Since the day we suspended our public programs in March, we’ve been working behind the scenes on how to return to the street and help New York’s public spaces bounce back.
 The time has come to get back out there.

-Thank you to the residents of Red Hook who tested our kit and offered advice for refining the design.
+And thank you to the residents of Red Hook who tested our kit and offered advice for refining the design.
 In the weeks ahead, we’ll announce several new collaborations that build on this day.
 Stay tuned, and see you on the street.

 PLAY NYC Design Partner: